 Keep Your Brain Active

-Keeping your body active has a positive impact on your cognitive function.
+Keeping your body active has a positive impact on your cognitive process.
 But don’t forget; exercising your brain also keeps your mind sharp and your memory fine-tuned.

 Get Plenty of Sleep

 Deep and restful sleep is an essential part of keeping your brain healthy and happy.
-Lack of sleep leads to low mood, depression, brain fog, and cognitive decline.
+When I experience sleep loss, my brain power suffers as a result.
+The more tired I am, the more susceptible I am to depression, irritability, brain fog, and forgetfulness.

 Here are some tips for regular, restful sleep.